mwrnd/innova2_flex_xcku15p_notes/README.md

 ### Loading a User Image

 These instructions include a link to binaries for a working demo.
-Otherwise, after Vivado generates a programming Bitstream, run *Write Memory Configuration File*, select *bin*, *mt25qu512_x1_x2_x4_x8*, *SPIx8*, *Load bitstream files*, and a location and name for the output binary files.
+Otherwise, after Vivado generates a programming Bitstream for your design, run *Write Memory Configuration File*, select *bin*, *mt25qu512_x1_x2_x4_x8*, *SPIx8*, *Load bitstream files*, and a location and name for the output binary files.
 The bitstream will end up, for example, in the `DESIGN_NAME/DESIGN_NAME.runs/impl_1` subdirectory as `SOMETHING.bit`.
 Vivado will add the `_primary.bin` and `_secondary.bin` extensions as the Innova-2 uses dual MT25QU512 FLASH ICs in x8 for high speed programming.

 ![Vivado Write Memory Configuration File](img/Vivado_Write_Memory_Configuration_File.png)